 The following Raspberry Pi models are supported by the support package.

-Note: Raspberry Pi 1 Model A, Raspberry Pi 1 Model A+, Raspberry Pi Zero, and Raspberry Pi 3 Model B+ are currently not supported.
+Note: Raspberry Pi 1 Model A, Raspberry Pi 1 Model A+, and Raspberry Pi Zero are currently not supported.

 Raspberry Pi is a popular, low-cost, credit card sized single-board computer that supports embedded Linux operating systems, such as Raspbian.
 Raspberry Pi is powered by ARM® Cortex® A processors and provides peripheral connectivity for stereo audio, digital video (1080p), USB, and Ethernet – with optional camera board and sensor board add-ons.